acarv468/events-state-manager/README.md

 ### Taking It Further with Game States

 Building off the Game Event structure, I also designed this package to manage Game States.
-For instance, if I as the developer wanted to track what "state" the game is in such as MainMenu, Combat, Paused, etc. Since I built the package using [[ScriptableObject|Scriptable Objects]], it's easy to scale as many or as few game states as need.
+For instance, if I as the developer wanted to track what "state" the game is in such as MainMenu, Combat, Paused, etc. Since I built the package using ScriptableObjects, it's easy to scale as many or as few game states as need.
 ## How it Works

 ### Game Events

-`../Events/Scripts/Game Events/GameEvent.cs` creates the GameEvent class as a [[ScriptableObject]] and the functions for raising the event and registering listeners.
+`../Events/Scripts/Game Events/GameEvent.cs` creates the GameEvent class as a ScriptableObjects and the functions for raising the event and registering listeners.

-`../Events/Scripts/Game Events/GameEventListener.cs` is a [[MonoBehaviour]] that registers itself as a listener, can raise the event, and pass data when the event is raised.
+`../Events/Scripts/Game Events/GameEventListener.cs` is a MonoBehaviour that registers itself as a listener, can raise the event, and pass data when the event is raised.

 ### Game States

-`../Events/Scripts/Game State/GameStateManager.cs` is a [[MonoBehaviour]] static instance that tracks the current game state and raises an event when the game state changes.
+`../Events/Scripts/Game State/GameStateManager.cs` is a MonoBehaviour static instance that tracks the current game state and raises an event when the game state changes.

-`../Events/Scripts/Game State/GameStateObject.cs` creates the GameStateObject class as a [[ScriptableObject]] and the `OnStateEnter()` and `OnStateExit()` functions.
+`../Events/Scripts/Game State/GameStateObject.cs` creates the GameStateObject class as a ScriptableObjects and the `OnStateEnter()` and `OnStateExit()` functions.
 ## Installation

 To install, follow Unity's guide to <a href="https://docs.unity3d.com/Manual/upm-ui-giturl.html" target="blank">Install a UPM package from a Git URL</a> and use the URL from the project's <a href="https://github.com/acarv468/events-state-manager" target="blank">GitHub</a>.